ORBAT/json-from-schema/README.md

 `generate()` takes an options object as its second parameter.
 The following options are supported:

 * `minCharCode` and `maxCharCode` (integers): random strings are generated so that the character codes are between these two values
 * `charSet` (array): generate random strings using this character set.
-Each element of the array should be a single character.
+Each element of the array should be a single character
 * `minRandomKeys` and `maxRandomKeys` (integers): the minimum and maximum number of randomly generated keys an object can have when additionalProperties is true
 * `minPatternProperties` and `maxPatternProperties` (integers): minimum and maximum number of pattern properties to randomly generate
 * `overrideMinItems` and `overrideMaxItems` (integers): override array minItems and maxItems for *all* arrays when generating array contents.
-Useful for generating a certain minimum amount of test data, for example.
+Useful for generating a certain minimum amount of test data, for example
+* `requireAll` (boolean): behave like all properties of an object were required

 # Supported